M4xwo/AlignmentScriptsV1/README.md

 Another goal for me would be to make coding a continuous hobby.
 I already enjoyed coding Python for the coding module in the third semester but after the module was completed
 I didn't really know where to continue because I had no real idea about what projects to start.

+Soon after learning about GitHub I created my own private repository to work from, so if anything caught your interest and you would like to take a closer look at some files or images your can find it [here](https://github.com/M4xwo/AlignmentScriptsV1) although it is way more chaotic than I had hoped it would turn out.

 # Course content